oboes/gotoh/README.md

 [Needleman-Wunsch](http://en.wikipedia.org/wiki/Needleman-Wunsch) algorithm with affine gap penalties.

 This software was developed for my 2014 bioinformatics master thesis, [available here](./doc/thesis.pdf).
+See also the [defense slides](./doc/slides.pdf) for a high-level summary.

 Also included in this repo is this [small interactive explanation](http://oboes.github.io/gotoh/doc/needleman-wunsch.html) of the Needleman-Wunsch algorithm.